tulip-control/gr1c/doc/installation.md

 [flex](http://flex.sourceforge.net/) are required to build gr1c.
 Other Yacc and lex compatible tools may suffice, but this has not been tested.

+If the machine on which you are building has more than one CPU, then building time may be reduced by running more than one Make job simultaneously.
+To do this, use the switch `-j N` in `make` commands in these instructions, where `N` is the number of jobs.
+E.g., if there are 8 CPUs available, `make -j 8 all`.

 Building
 --------